 This novel tells the story of a young boy, Amir, from the capital city of Afghanistan, Kabul.
 Amir is the son of a well-to-do man, who has a servant working for him.
 The household servant has a son, Hazara, a key character in this novel, once Amir befriends him.
 The Kite Runner is a heartbreaking story about these two boys, one wealthy and the other poor.
 It reflects upon the difficulty of choosing right from wrong, the power of parents ruling, and indeed, how life in Afghanistan has been over the past 30 years.

 A book based on the happenings of the communist party, the Khmer Rouge in Cambodia in the year 1975.
 It follows Long Un, a five year old girl whose main goal was survival when the Khmer Rouge invaded her hometown of Phnom Penh.
 When this happened, her six siblings were sent to concentration camps and Long Un herself was trained as a child soldier.
 Although this book focuses on what was a difficult time for many, it is a heartwarming story to read and it will make you feel as though you are on this journey with Long Un, watching her become a fearless and brave girl, and create a new life for herself.

 Read More: How to Make Trips with Toddlers Easy

 3) The Rosie Project

 Despite how lovely Rosie Jarman is, she does not tick all of the boxes that need to be ticked in this survey.
-Infact, she is late to everywhere, enjoys alcohol and smokes too, everything that Don isn’t looking from a partner.
+In fact, she is late everywhere, enjoys alcohol, and smokes too, everything that Don isn’t looking for from a partner.
 As Don grows closer to Rosie, they both embark on a new DNA project to find Rosie’s biological father.
 It’s an unlikely match, on paper they’re not well suited to each other, but they do get on well, could they become more than just friends?

 5) The Art Of Travel